telerik/kendo-ui-core/docs/php/widgets/multiselect/overview.md

 ---
 title: Overview
+page_title: Overview | MultiSelect PHP Class
-page_title: How to use the MultiSelect PHP class, server-side wrapper for Kendo UI MultiSelect widget
+description: "Get started with the MultiSelect PHP class in Kendo UI."
-description: Learn how to bind Kendo UI MultiSelect for PHP, handle Kendo UI MultiSelect Events, access an existing multiselect.
+slug: overview_multiselect_uiforphp
+position: 1
 ---

-# MultiSelect
+# MultiSelect PHP Class Overview

-The Kendo MultiSelect for PHP is a server-side wrapper for the [Kendo UI MultiSelect](/api/web/multiselect) widget.
+The Kendo UI MultiSelect for PHP is a server-side wrapper for the [Kendo UI MultiSelect](/api/javascript/ui/multiselect) widget.

 ## Getting Started

+### The Basics

-There are two ways to bind Kendo MultiSelect for PHP:
+There are two ways to bind a Kendo UI MultiSelect for PHP:

-* [local](/php/widgets/multiselect/local-binding) - the multiselect is bound to PHP array
+* [Locally]({% slug localbinding_autocomplete_uiforphp %})&mdash;Local binding binds the MultiSelect to a PHP array.
-* [remote](/php/widgets/multiselect/remote-binding) - the multiselect makes AJAX requests and is bound to JSON result
+* [Remotely]({% slug remotebinding_autocomplete_uiforphp %})&mdash;During remote binding the MultiSelect makes AJAX requests and is bound to the JSON result.

-Here is how to configure the multiselect for local binding:
+### Configuration

+Below are listed the steps for you to follow when configuring the Kendo UI MultiSelect for local binding.

-1. Follow the steps from the [introduction](/php/introduction) - include the autoloader, JavaScript and CSS files.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for PHP]({% slug overview_uiforphp %})&mdash;include the autoloader, JavaScript, and CSS files.

-2. Create an array which to which the multiselect will be bound to
+**Step 2** Create an array to which the MultiSelect will be bound.

+###### Example

         <?php
         $data = array(